STI gets boost from local heavyweights' earnings releases

-SINGAPORE (THE BUSINESS TIMES) - Singapore stocks closed higher on local heavyweights' earnings releases, with the benchmark Straits Times Index rising 9.53 points, or 0.3 per cent, to 3,214.43 on Tuesday.
+Singapore stocks closed higher on local heavyweights' earnings releases, with the benchmark Straits Times Index rising 9.53 points, or 0.3 per cent, to 3,214.43 yesterday.

 Precision engineering firm UMS was among the stocks that posted gains, closing 6.62 per cent higher at $1.45.
 Singapore Exchange market strategist Geoff Howie said UMS has been among the top 40 traded Singapore stocks so far this year, with turnover up over 60 per cent from last year's levels.